-These four items appeared separately on the dates indicated and have been consolidated here onto a single page.
-Additionally, also see the entry on Alfred Krupp on Capri.
+These four numbered items appeared separately on the dates indicated and have been consolidated here onto a single page.
+The blue box insert in item 1 is from December, 2017.
+Additionally, also see the entries Alfred Krupp on Capri and Letter from Anacapri.

 understandable.
 Of the islands in the Bay of Naples,